naterade1776/bank-of-nate/README.md

 # bank-of-nate
-A simple terminal application for bank management.
+A simple and poorly designed terminal application for bank management.
 Create, view, and add bank records.

+NOTE: This is more intended to demonstrate simple I/O and file handling.
+A proper application would use hashes, databases, and not have hard-coded credentials.

 This application can:
 -Create Records